CrypticTM99/QuickSaveQuickLoad.rb/README.md

    - Open your project in RPG Maker VX Ace.
    - Press **F11** to open the **Script Editor**.
    - Paste the `QuickSaveQuickLoad.rb` script at the very bottom of the script list (after the default scripts).
+   - Keep in mind this will need to go UNDER main

 3. **Save Your Project**:
    - After inserting the script, save your project to ensure the changes are applied.

 4. **Access the Quick Save and Quick Load**:
    - During gameplay, press **F5** to quickly save and **F9** to load the game.
+   - Note: This will not function properly without the QuickSaveQuickLoad

 ## How to Use